facebook/create-react-app/packages/react-scripts/template/README.md

 export default function Header;
 ```

-This ensures that when the project is built, webpack will correctly move the images into the build folder, and provide us with correct paths.
+This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.

 This works in CSS too: